penguian/Word-overlap/README.md

 # Word-overlap
 Various code used to compute word overlap correlations per Guibas and Odlyzko, Rahmann and Rivals, Rukhin.

+## Please note
+These programs were not written to be shared and currently most do not come with *any* documentation.
+This may change in future.

 ## Authors
 Some of this code is based on code provided by *Joerg Arndt* while he was a PhD student at ANU.
 See especially [FXT: a library of algorithms](http://www.jjj.de/fxt/)